Physical disorders, life experiences, and heredity can contribute to depression.

 Guidance for family members and school staff

-Antidepressant drugs help correct chemical imbalances in the brain.
-Selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Agomelatine, a new type of antidepressant, is a possible treatment for major depressive episodes.
-Several types of drugs can be used to treat depression: Selective serotonin reuptake inhibitors... read more (SSRIs), such as fluoxetine, sertraline, and paroxetine, are the drugs most commonly prescribed for depressed children and adolescents.
+Antidepressant medications help correct chemical imbalances in the brain.
+Selective serotonin reuptake inhibitors Selective serotonin reuptake inhibitors (SSRIs) Several types of medications can be used to treat depression: Selective serotonin reuptake inhibitors (SSRIs) Norepinephrine-dopamine reuptake inhibitors, serotonin modulators, and serotonin-norepinephrine... read more (SSRIs), such as fluoxetine, sertraline, and paroxetine, are the commonly prescribed antidepressants for depressed children and adolescents.
 Some other antidepressants, including tricyclic antidepressants (such as imipramine), may be slightly more effective, but they tend to have more side effects, so they are rarely used in children.

 If folate deficiency is identified in the cerebrospinal fluid, treatment with leucovorin (also called folinic acid) may be helpful.